0xAX/linux-insides/Misc/linux-misc-4.md

 Introduction
 --------------------------------------------------------------------------------

-Despite the [linux-insides](https://www.gitbook.com/book/0xax/linux-insides/details) described mostly Linux kernel related stuff, I have decided to write this one part which mostly related to userspace.
+Despite the [linux-insides](https://www.gitbook.com/book/0xax/linux-insides/details) described mostly Linux kernel related stuff, I have decided to write this one part which mostly relates to userspace.

-There is already fourth [part](https://0xax.gitbook.io/linux-insides/summary/syscall/linux-syscall-4) of [System calls](https://en.wikipedia.org/wiki/System_call) chapter which describes what does the Linux kernel do when we want to start a program.
+There is already fourth [part](https://0xax.gitbook.io/linux-insides/summary/syscall/linux-syscall-4) of [System calls](https://en.wikipedia.org/wiki/System_call) chapter which describes what the Linux kernel does when we want to start a program.
 In this part I want to explore what happens when we run a program on a Linux machine from userspace perspective.

 I don't know how about you, but in my university I learn that a `C` program starts executing from the function which is called `main`.
 And that's partly true.
 Whenever we are starting to write new program, we start our program from the following lines of code: